filipsPL/fingernat-pymol-plugin/README.md

 ![logo_fingernat](logo_fingernat160.png)

 This PyMOL plugin visualizes interactions detected by the [fingeRNAt progam](https://github.com/n-szulc/fingeRNAt/).
-This means that you need to run it first and generate data to be visualized within this plugin.
-But don't worry, this is quite simple :)
+This means that you need to run it first and generate data to be visualized in this plugin.
+But don't worry, it's quite simple :)

 This plugin works with PyMOL 2.x and Python 3.